-Dr. Lalita Bharadwaj is an Associate Professor with the School of Public Health, and Dr. Cheryl Waldner is a Professor with the Western College of Veterinary Medicine and a joint faculty member of the School.
+Dr. Lalita Bharadwaj is an Associate Professor with the School of Public Health, and Dr. Cheryl Waldner is a Professor with the Western College of Veterinary Medicine.

 The long-term goal of the Safe Water for Health Research Team (SWHRT) is to build community and scholarly capacity for water and health research in rural and remote communities in SK, in order to make evidence-based decisions about water policy that will promote the health of all SK residents.

 - We established a Community-Based Safe Drinking Water Research Program with SK First Nations.

 - We also worked with the MoH and the SK health regions to summarize and map the determinants of water quality in public water supplies too small to be regulated by the Ministry of Environment (MoE).

 - The group is currently funded by CIHR : Water Regulations: Impact on First Nations health equity and promotion.
 The project utilizes a community-based participatory research approach to identify barriers to, health impacts of, and the process and capacity needs for, First Nations drinking water regulation.